datacarpentry/semester-biology/materials/ggplot.md

 * Transformations also exist to make things like histograms, bar plots, etc.
 * Occur as defaults in associated Geoms

-* To look at the abundances of different ant associations in the dataset, use a bar plot
+* To look at the number of acacia in each treatment use a bar plot
     * [`geom_bar()`](http://docs.ggplot2.org/current/geom_bar.html)

 ```
-ggplot(acacia, aes(x = ANT)) +
+ggplot(acacia, aes(x = TREATMENT)) +
   geom_bar()
 ```

 * Uses the transformation `stat_count()`
-    * Counts the number of rows for each species
+    * Counts the number of rows for each treatment

 * To look at the distribution of circumferences in the dataset use a histogram
     * [`geom_histogram()`](http://docs.ggplot2.org/current/geom_histogram.html)